JrTimha/hsl_service/README.md

 # HSL Transcoding Service - for SaaS Backends

 A high-performance, scalable transcoding solution specifically designed to transcode mp4 to hsl.
 Tokio and Axum provides an asynchronous, stable, and efficient solution.

-## Key Points of ISM:
+## Key Points of HSL:

 -   **Scalability**: Built with the asynchronous Tokio runtime, ISM efficiently handles thousands of simultaneous connections.
 -   **Easy Integration**: Designed for seamless integration with existing SaaS architectures.